vezzolter/DSA/DataStructures/Array/Array.md

 - **Collection** — is a data structure (or container), which is used to group multiple elements together.
   - **Linear Collection** — is a type of collection, where elements are arranged in linear sequence, i.e. each element has a predecessor and a successor, except for the first and last elements.
 - **Array** — is a linear collection that stores elements of the same data type in contiguous and adjacent memory locations.
-  - **Length/Size** — is a number of elements contained in the array.
+  - **Size** — is a number of elements contained in the array.
-  - **Capacity** — is the maximum number of possible elements for which there is currently allocated memory within array.
-This term is primarily associated with dynamic arrays because they aim to minimize frequent resize operations by reserving additional space for potential future elements.
-- **Element/Record/Item** — is an individual entity within a collection.
+- **Element** — is an individual entity within a collection.
-  - **Index/Key of Element** — is an integer value which specifies position of an element within collection.
+  - **Index** — is an integer value which specifies position of an element within collection.
 Since elements of an array don't have their unique names, the only way to access them is through their respective indices.
-  - **Value/Data of Element** — is an actual information stored within the element.
+  - **Value** — is an actual information stored within the element.
 It can be anything from primitive types such as integers to more complex types like instances of classes.

 ## Important Details